Central Texas woman found guilty in defrauding the VA - NewsBreak

 5 arrested after innocent bystander fatally shot at south Austin gas station

-28-year-old Rony Alfredo Mateo-Comapa was pumping gas at the Texaco on the 500 block of West Oltorf Street when he was shot on July 20.
+AUSTIN (KXAN) — Four men and a teen were arrested in connection with a July fatal shooting at a south Austin gas station, the Austin Police Department said in a release.
+28-year-old Rony Alfredo Mateo-Comapa was pumping gas at the Texaco on the 500 block of West Oltorf Street when he was shot around 11:20 p.m.
+July 20.
+Mateo-Comapa died at the scene, APD said.

 KSAT 12